Sexual Violence in History: A Bibliography

 [Info] Musendekwa, Menard. »The Unmerited Marginalization of Victims of Gender-based Sexual Violence in 2 Samuel.« The Bible and Gender troubles in Africa: Papers presented at the BiAS meeting 2016 in Harare (Zimbabwe) with several additional contributions.
 Edited by Joachim Kügler et al. Bamberg 2019: 61-71.

-[Info] Solvang, Elna K. »Guarding the house: Conflict, rape, and David's concubines.« Sex in Antiquity: Exploring Gender and Sexuality in the Ancient World.
-Edited Mark Masterson et al. New York 2015: 50-66.
+[Info] Solvang, Elna K. »Guarding the house: Conflict, rape, and David’s concubines.« Sex in Antiquity: Fantasies of sexual assault in Aristophanes.
+Edited by Mark Masterson et al. London 2014: 50-66.

 [Info] Tombs, David. »Abandonment, Rape, and Second Abandonment: Hannah Baker in 13 Reasons Why and the Royal Concubines in 2 Samuel 15-20.« Rape Culture, Gender Violence, and Religion: Biblical Perspectives.
 Edited by Caroline Blyth et al. Cham 2018: 117-142.